Bellefontaine Regional Airport: History

-The airport replaced an earlier airport, Bellefontaine Municipal Airport, which was previously four miles (6 km) northeast of the current airport (to the north of the city, near U.S. Route 68).
-According to the Aircraft Owners and Pilots Association, the current Bellefontaine Regional was, at its opening in 2002, only the second new airport to open in Ohio in the last 30 years.
+As early as November 1992, consideration was being given to replacing Bellefontaine Municipal Airport.
+Its site was surrounded by features that prevented its expansion and the airport manager, Michael Duff, promoted moving it to a new location.
+The month following his death in January 1998, the environmental assessment for a new location was completed.
+A ballot issue that November asked citizens whether the city should sell land it had purchased for the airport two months before.
+A groundbreaking was due to be held on 31 July 2000.
+The airport opened on 8 August 2002.
+According to the Aircraft Owners and Pilots Association, the current Bellefontaine Regional was, at its dedication on August 16th, only the second new airport to open in Ohio in the last 30 years.

 In 2021, the airport received a $32,000 grant from the Federal Aviation Administration to fund operations, personnel, cleaning, sanitization, janitorial services, debt service payments, and funds to combat the spread of pathogens at the airport.
 The money was aimed to help the airport recover from the COVID-19 pandemic.

 Facilities

 The airport covers 300 acre and has one asphalt runway (7/25) 4,999 x 100 ft (1,524 x 30 m) long.

 The airport has fuel available.
 Planes can use tiedowns or hangars for parking.

 In the year ending September 3, 2021 the airport had 8,395 aircraft operations, average 23 per day: 89% general aviation and 11% air taxi.
 For the same time period, 28 aircraft were based at the airport: 22 single-engine and 5 multi-engine airplanes as well as 1 jet.

-The airport is also home to a large flight school named Midwest Corporate Air.
+The airport's fixed-base operator, Midwest Corporate Air, also runs a flight school.